-The staff of the school seek your co-operation in these matters particularly in the interest of children's safety.
+We seek your co-operation in these matters particularly in the interest of children's safety.

 Unsupervised rooms

 Children are asked not to enter buildings within the school without a teacher present to supervise.
 All teachers have been asked to ensure that rooms are locked when the room is not being used.